shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 From the UI aspect our app isn’t that good.
 So let’s add some styling to our app in the next section.

 # Styling the frontend
+To customize the frontend you are free to do whatever you want.
+Here is a simple example on how you can Customize it:

 Replace the CSS in `candy-machine-mint/src/index.css` with the CSS shown below.
-This is what we will use to style the `Home.tsx` component.
+This adds a nice gradient background to our app.

 ```css
 body {